Hektoen International

 Figure 2.
 Sir Randolph Churchill

-The Royal Ripper and Sir Randolph
+The royal Ripper and Sir Randolph

 Prince Albert Victor, the Duke of Clarence, was known as “Prince Eddy” throughout his life.
 Eddy was the eldest son of Albert Edward, the Prince of Wales who would later become King Edward VII.
 Eddy was partially deaf and of limited intelligence.
 In 1883 his mother, Princess Alexandra, introduced him to a young painter, Walter Sickert, in hopes of exposing Eddy to the art and theatrical world of London.
 While working in Sickert’s studio, Eddy met a young Catholic commoner of Irish descent named Annie Elizabeth Crook who became pregnant with his child.
 He married her in a clandestine ceremony.
 This eliminated him from any possible succession to the throne.

-The relationship between Eddy and Crooks became increasingly problematic and Sickert was asked to find a suitable young woman who could serve as a nursemaid for the child.
+The relationship between Eddy and Crook became increasingly problematic and Sickert was asked to find a suitable young woman who could serve as a nursemaid for the child.
 Sickert found a young woman, Mary Jean Kelly, to serve in that role.
 She came from a very humble background and worked some evenings as a prostitute to supplement her meager income.
 The monarchy was upset with this whole arrangement and set a cover up plan in motion.
-Crooks was forcefully taken to Guy’s Hospital where Sir William Gull, the Queen’s personal physician, performed a partial frontal lobotomy on her, rendering her docile and compliant.
+Crook was forcefully taken to Guy’s Hospital where Sir William Gull, the Queen’s personal physician, performed a partial frontal lobotomy on her, rendering her docile and compliant.
 She spent the remainder of her life in a variety of institutions.7

 In the meantime, Kelly and several of her prostitute friends formed a plan of blackmail in return to keep the whole affair quiet.
 When Sickert became aware of this, he informed the monarchy and it was decided the only solution was to silence Kelly and her friends.
 The monarchy directed murders to be carried out by Sickert, Sir William Gull, and a coachman, John Netley.
 The monarchy arranged for Sir Randolph Churchill, the father of Winston Churchill, to be the ringleader and to coordinate the murders.7 (Figure 2)